JamesArk/elastic-fleet-api-only/guide.md

 In the next few steps, ```<service>``` can take the following values: ```elastic```,```kibana``` and ```fleet-server```.

-- Include the CA certificate we just created in all services:
+- Include the CA certificate which we just created in all services:
 ```bash
 mkdir certs && cp ca/ca.crt certs
 ```